Long-Term Noise Characterization of Narrowband Power Line Communications: Acknowledgment

 \section{Acknowledgment}

-This publication was made possible by NPRP grant NPRP12S-0125-190013 from the Qatar National Research Fund (a member of Qatar Foundation).
+This publication was made possible by NPRP grant NPRP12S-0125-190013 and NPRP12C-0814-190012 from the Qatar National Research Fund (a member of Qatar Foundation).
 The findings achieved herein are solely the responsibility of the authors.